Spreadex: Best Choice for Intermediate Traders

 How to Open Your First Day Trading Account

 Opening an account takes 10–15 minutes with most brokers on this list.
-Here’s the process I went through with all seven.
+The process across all six was broadly the same.

-You’ll need proof of identity (passport or driving licence) and proof of address (utility bill or bank statement dated within the last three months).
-Every FCA-regulated broker is required to verify your identity before you can deposit — this isn’t optional, it’s anti-money-laundering regulation.
+You will need proof of identity (passport or driving licence) and proof of address (utility bill or bank statement dated within the last three months).
+FCA-regulated brokers are required to verify your identity before you can deposit.
+Anti-money-laundering rules, not optional.

-Most brokers also ask you to complete an appropriateness assessment — a short questionnaire about your trading experience, income, and understanding of leveraged products.
-Be honest.
-If you overstate your experience and lose money on products you didn’t understand, you’ll have a weaker case if you ever need to complain.
+Most brokers also ask you to complete an appropriateness assessment, a short questionnaire about your trading experience, income, and understanding of leveraged products.
+Answer it accurately: if you overstate experience and lose money on products you did not understand, your complaint route to the FCA or FOS is materially weaker.

 Final Thoughts: Is Day Trading for You?